Stuart-D-King/homer_segmentation/README.md

 ### Problem Statement
 [HOMER Energy](http://www.homerenergy.com/) is a world leader in accurately modeling microgrid optimization.
 The HOMER (Hybrid Optimization of Multiple Energy Resources) software allows users to understand how to build cost effective and reliable microgrids that combine traditionally generated and renewable power, storage, and load management.
 HOMER Energy also offers software training, microgrid consulting expertise, and market access support to its vendor partners.

-As the microgrid market continues to expand, HOMER and its vendor partners need to better understand its software users' behavior and intentions.
-The objective of this study is to extract structure and meaning from HOMER Energy's collection of user software simulations.
-By being able to segment its customer base, HOMER can enhance the market access branch of its business model by providing its vendor partners with more reliable information related to the microgrid consumer market.
-Understanding which software users are more likely to initiate micogrids is information all vendors want to know to better target those consumers who are ready to get started.
+As the microgrid market continues to expand, HOMER and its vendor partners need to better understand its software users' behavior and intentions. **The objective of this study is to extract structure and meaning from HOMER Energy's collection of user software simulations.** By being able to segment its customer base, HOMER can enhance the market access branch of its business model by providing its vendor partners with more reliable information related to the microgrid consumer market.
+Understanding which software users are more likely to initiate microgrids is information all vendors want to know to better target those consumers who are ready to get started.

 ### Process
 #### Data Preprocessing